Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Mouse.md

     Mouse.current.WarpCursorPosition(new Vector2(123, 234));
 ```

+> [!NOTE]
->__Note__: If the cursor is locked, warping the mouse position is only temporary and Unity resets the cursor to the center of the window every frame.
+> If the cursor is locked, warping the mouse position is only temporary and Unity resets the cursor to the center of the window every frame.